 The Kettle Moraine is home to a fair share of strange encounters, from animal-sacrificing nudist cults to a foul-mouthed goatman, but it seems an unlikely place for little green men.
 There are no ominous government facilities, secret military bases, or men in black.

-If you ask the locals, it has something to do with nearby Dundee Mountain, the massive kame formation left behind when glaciers tore through the area tens of thousands of years ago during the last Ice Age.
+If you ask the locals, the Dundee UFO sightings may have something to do with nearby Dundee Mountain, the massive kame formation left behind when glaciers tore through the area tens of thousands of years ago during the last Ice Age.
 The mountain looms over town on the far end of the lake, and witnesses have reported mysterious lights flying around it.

 “Something is under there,” Bill Benson recently told the Fond du Lac Reporter.
 He is the registrar for local alien encounters and the owner of Benson’s Hide-A-Way, a tavern on the shores of Long Lake where people have been gathering for almost 30 years with tinfoil hats and inflatable extraterrestrials for the annual UFO Daze.